 Being a writer on the topic of language learning means I get offers to sample language products all the time.

 While most of what I see is great quality stuff, I have to say that there isn’t that much originality out there.
 Too many companies are reinventing the wheel, slapping a new label on the same tired content and methods that already exist in other products.
 Even though the content may be good, there are few groundbreaking improvements made in the methods being used.

-Thankfully I had the opportunity to sample the Glossika GMS Russian Basic 1 package a short while back.
+Thankfully I had the opportunity to sample the Glossika Russian package a short while back.

 Not long ago I moved to Russia to immerse myself in the language and Glossika became one of the primary resources I chose to work from (I also had tremendous success with the Rocket and Earworms Rapid series).